-“authorised applicant” means a police officer who is authorised under section 23 to apply for a covert search warrant;
+authorised applicant means a police officer who is authorised under section 23 to apply for a covert search warrant;

-“covert search warrant” means a covert search warrant issued under this Part;
+covert search warrant means a covert search warrant issued under this Part;

-“target place”, in relation to a covert search warrant, means the place to be searched under warrant.
+target place, in relation to a covert search warrant, means the place to be searched under warrant.

 23. Authorising police officers to apply for a covert search warrant